-At the beginning of July 2018, hackers stole \$23.5 million in cryptocurrency from the 'decentralized' crypto exchange Bancor.
-The loss included \$12.5 million in Ethereum along with BNT and NPXS tokens totaling \$11 million.
-This massive security breach forced the firm to shut down operations.
+At the beginning of July 2018, hackers attempted to steal \$23.5 million in cryptocurrency from the 'decentralized' crypto exchange Bancor and got away with \$13M.
+The attempt included \$12.5 million in Ethereum along with BNT and NPXS tokens totaling \$11 million.
+Bancor was able to block the transfer of \$10M of BNT, Bancor's native digital currency.
+This security breach forced the firm to shut down operations.
 Bancor had been one of the more high-profile Initial Coin Offerings (ICOs) of 2017, raking in \$153 million during its token sale event.
 According to Bancor, a wallet used to update some smart contracts was breached and used to withdraw the cryptocurrency.